Mr. Robertʻs Hawaiʻi:

 In Mr. Robert’s Great Plains, the wildlife of this expansive habitat is explored through the sojourn of Theodore Roosevelt, also known as Teddy or TR.
 Teddy was a noted American historical political and environmental figure in the early 1900s.
 History, science, and reading are blended into the story, which uses an historic personality to engage young readers in learning about the vast array of plants and animals in the Great Plains ecosystem.

-Click links below to preview and purchase.
+Click link to preview & purchase.

 A Tale of a Silk Road Encounter

 In Mr. Robert's Hexi Corridor, Zhang Qian heads a dangerous diplomatic mission in the 2nd century BCE for Emperor Wu of Han, Han Dynasty.
-Young readers can join his exciting odyssey into the Hexi Corridor, present-day China’s Gansu Province, which became the vital passageway for the ancient Silk Road.
+Young readers can join his exciting odyssey into the Hexi Corridor, present-day China’s Gansu Province, laid the groundwork for the ancient Silk Road.
 The region comprises the ecosystem of the vast eastern desert steppe-Gobi Desert region.
 Though a seemingly lifeless environment, a vast amount of animal and plant life survive in that ecologically harsh and diverse habitat.
 Wilderness Habitat Discovery Journals blend history, science, and reading to encourage young readers to detect fascinating ecosystem facts and features.

-Click links below to preview and purchase.
+Click link to preview & purchase.

 A Tale of a Lost World